maryi/CSCW-Project/Project report/ReportDocument.md

  * **RQ2** Are there further descriptive dimensions useful in describing collaborative work that should the added to the MoCA framework?

 ## BACKGROUND
-Bannon & Schmidt (1989) suggest that too often technology is described with a focus on information flow between individuals.
-However, there must also be a consideration of the articulation work required to make the “flow” possible.
-Collaborative  tools enable the "flow" of information and facilitate collaboration in distinct ways.
-Therefore a descriptive framework for describing how collaborative tools facilitate communication flows may be a useful heuristic for individuals planning CSCW.

 Various models for describing CSCW have been proposed.
 Johansen's (1988) time-space matrix described collaborative work in terms of location and synchronicity across two dimensions.
 Participants may find themselves in the same location, referred to as co-located or at different places, referred to as remote.
 Synchronicity is used to describe whether interaction happens at the same time (synchronous) or at different times (asynchronous).

 Desanctis & Gallupe (1987) further proposed descriptors which included the size of the group engaged in CSCW (smaller, larger), and one used to identify generally the type of task being conducted (planning, creativity, intellective, preference, cognitive, conflict, mixed motive).